yingquanw/CPSC210-Project/README.md

 - As a user, I want to be able to check how many goals my team has scored.
 - As a user, I want to be able to know how many goals a player has scored.
 - As a user, I want to be able to save any changes I made to the team.
-- As a user, when I start the application, I want to be given the option to load my team from file.
+- As a user, I want the application to ask me whether to save the changes before I quit and I can choose to save or do not save.